 The BCA Committee serves as the guiding body of British Cichlid Association and with its members work together to develop, promote and advocate the husbandry and conservation of cichlids throughout the globe.
-The Committee is chaired by Mark Breeze and is comprised of other members as listed below.
+The Committee is chaired by Brian Downing and is comprised of other members as listed below.
 All members, inclusive of the chairman, follow the The Committee Code of Conduct.

 The committee members